UWPRG/CP2K/compile_cp2k.md

 4) Arch file

-I have attached my arch file here (with the Plumed FLAGS, no need to source code patches).
+My arch file is in this repository (with the Plumed FLAGS, no need to source code patches).
 Copy it to the arch folder.

 5) Install